MicrochipTech/AzureDemo_ATSAME54-XPRO/README.md

 <img src=".//media/ATECC608B_Trust_Settings.png" />

 Complete the hardware setup by connecting micro-USB & Ethernet cables to their respective connectors as shown.
+Connect the board to the PC using the USB connector (located in one corner of the board) labeled `USB DEBUG` (note there are 2 different-labeled USB connectors on the board).
+The Ethernet cable needs to be plugged directly into the RJ45 jack of any standard switch/hub/router with Internet connectivity.

 <img src=".//media/Picture11.jpg" />